 Medical Leave of Absence

-a Mohawk Valley Community College is committed to an environment that supports the academic success and health of our students.
-An Interim Medical Withdrawal and/or long-term Medical Leave of Absence due to medical reasons may be deemed necessary for the long-term health and wellness of the student.
+Mohawk Valley Community College is committed to an environment that supports the academic success and health of our students.
+An Interim Medical Withdrawal and/or long-term Medical Leave of Absence are designations that are assigned by the college as required due to medical reasons that may be deemed necessary for the long-term health and wellness of the student.

 - A student’s status may also convert from an IMW to an MLA as determined by the College and outlined in the procedures that follow.